Table of contents

 Chargeback - The disputed amount is withdrawn from your account.
 If you accept the dispute, or fail to upload your defense documents, this is the final status.

-Information provided - SlimPay receives the supporting documents and forwards them to the schemes.
+Information provided - SlimPay receives the supporting documents and forwards them to the card providers (Visa/Mastercard).
 It is no longer possible to change these documents.

 Here is the timeframe to defend a chargeback: